Search Results for:

 Henry Normal & Jan Brierton

-Henry Normal and Dubliner Jan Brierton present an evening of poetry and laughs.
+Henry Normal and Dubliner Jan Brierton present an afternoon of poetry and laughs.

-Henry will be reading poems from his new book ‘An Alphabet of Storms’ whilst Jan’s poems reflect on being a wife, mother, daughter, sister and retired raver.
-Expect a highly engaging afternoon.
+Henry will be reading poems from his new book ‘A Quiet Promise’ whilst Jans’ poems reflect on being a wife, mother, daughter, sister and retired raver.
+Expect a highly engaging day of poetry.

 Age guide: 14+